Atlantis Investigations

 When the Numbers Lie: Benfords Law and Financial Fraud Detection

-But inside the data, the numbers are already confessing.
-The first digits of those fabricated transactions cluster in ways that legitimate financial activity almost never produces.
-A trained investigator applying Benford's Law analysis can see the distortion in minutes — long before anyone opens a bank statement.
+The first digits of fabricated transactions cluster in ways that legitimate financial activity almost never produces.
+A trained investigator applying Benford's Law analysis can see the distortion in minutes — long before anyone opens a bank statement or subpoenas a record.
+The fraudster believes they've covered their tracks.
+What they don't understand is that the mathematical signature of fabrication is embedded in the very numbers they chose.

-What Benford's Law Reveals About Financial Data
+What Benford's Law Actually Reveals

-In a dataset that conforms to Benford's distribution, the digit 1 appears as the leading digit roughly 30% of the time.
+Benford's Law describes the frequency distribution of leading digits in naturally occurring numerical datasets.
+In datasets that grow organically — revenue figures, transaction volumes, account balances — the digit 1 appears as the first digit roughly 30% of the time.
 The digit 2 appears about 17.6% of the time.
-By the time you reach 9, the expected frequency drops to approximately 4.6%.
+By the time you reach 9, you're down to roughly 4.6%.

 Why Fraudsters Fail the Benford's Test

-How Benford's Analysis Works in Practice
+How This Works in the Field

 Expense and Reimbursement Fraud

-Payroll and Ghost Employee Schemes
+Ghost Employee Schemes

 Vendor and Procurement Fraud